 Low Commissions and Low Account Minimums

-USAA is best known for their insurance coverage, but since the 1980s they have also offered brokerage services to its customers.
+One of the services provided by the USAA is its insurance coverage, but since the 1980s they have also offered brokerage services to its customers.
 In particular, USAA mutual funds seem to be relatively popular and well-regarded, given the company’s affordable commissions and decent research tools.

 We take a look at USAA mutual funds to see how they fare.

 - Low account minimums